 The project also includes for the design of 28 Aspirating Systems, 4 Gas Extinguishant Systems and 6 Linear Heat Systems all interfaced with the Fire Detection System.

 For Swithland the project involved a year of intrusive and complicated design works for a Category L1/P1 system in accordance with BS5893 Part 1 culminating in the production of drawings, schedules and specifications and further acting as the clients representative (clerk of works) throughout the installation and commissioning phases of the project.
 Swithland were also responsible for the production of Cause and Effects and associated programming and thereafter the full end to end testing of all 23000 Cause and Effects scenarios.
-This phase alone required the co-ordination of 5 people witnessing and recording all of the tests during 4 night shifts per week over a 6 month period.
+This phase alone required the co-ordination of 5 persons witnessing and recording all of the tests during 4 night shifts per week over a 6 month period.

 The design phase required engagement with interested parties and stakeholders such as HAL insurers (Allianz) and the London Fire Brigade (LFB) in order to obtain necessary approvals and provide the client with third party Assurance.